sushant097/Wave-Simulation-in-C-plus-plus/readme.md

-This is The Wave Simulation Program Written in C++ based in "Graphihcs.h" Library using some function of Codeblocks .
+This is The Wave Simulation Program Written in C++ based in "Graphihcs.h" Library using some function of Codeblocks.
 If you want to run this code in your machine.
 I really suggest you the codeblocks with graphics.h added in it.
 In Other IDE can also be run but some change should be done.

                   This consists following feature:
           - Generate Square Wave (all based on inputs of Amplitude and Frequency)
           - Generate Cosine Wave
           - Addition of Sine and Cosine Wave